Back to Blog

 • Total monthly cost to aggregators: ~INR 2,99,000

-That is roughly INR 36 lakhs per year paid to aggregators on INR 81 lakhs of aggregator-channel revenue.
-This is not revenue the restaurant is earning.
-It is revenue flowing through the restaurant to the platform.
+That works out to roughly INR 36 lakhs a year, paid to aggregators on INR 81 lakhs of aggregator-channel revenue.
+This is not money the restaurant earns.
+It is money flowing through the restaurant to the platform.

-Now consider what happens when even 30% of those aggregator orders shift to a restaurant's own app:
+Now look at what happens if just 30% of those aggregator orders move to the restaurant's own app:

 • Orders shifted to own app: INR 2,02,500/month